-Spiral bound or composition notebook is OK.
-All notebooks should have a table of contents (handwritten OK) so on the first lab day leave several blank pages at the beginning of your notebook.
-Number your pages.
+Notebook must be bound and have carbons.
+It must have a table of contents (handwritten OK), so on the first lab day leave several blank pages at the beginning of your notebook.
+Pages should be numbered.
 Entries should be made in chronological order and EVERY day.
 Each day's entries on each experiment should begin with a brief (1 - 2 sentences) summary of work done on the same experiment the previous day.
+Periodically the TA's will collect the carbons from your notebooks, without prior notice.
+So keep your notebooks up to date!